 Participants who have agreed to the photo and media release policy by indicating as such on the application form will thereby release and hold harmless; Pratt along with its respective employees, agents, affiliates, sponsors, or other representatives from any and all claims, demands, or causes of action arising out of the use of their child’s name and/or likeness, in accordance with the terms of our release policy.
 Pratt does not compensate any child or family in any way for the use of their name and/or likeness by Pratt.

-Emergency Medical Procedures
+Emergency and Non-Emergency Medical Policy

 Statement on Student Observations